zonak/grunt-ftp-deploy/README.md

 - **user** - the username we authenticate ourselves with
 - **src** - the source location, the local folder that we are transferring to the server
 - **dest** - the destination location, the folder on the server we are deploying to

-## Password management

-There are two ways we can provide the password for the _ftp_ authentication:

-- as an argument to the task (`pass`)
-- stored in a text file named `.ftppass` with the following format:
-`[build[myUserName:myPass@server.com:21]]`

-The second method takes precedence over the first one.

 ## Dependencies